-If a determination is made that a student is not making satisfactory academic progress and on FA Suspension status, a student may appeal that decision based on mitigating circumstances.
-Procedures and forms for the appeal process are available online at www.centralaz.edu/finaid or by contacting the Financial Aid Office.
+If a determination is made that a student is not making satisfactory academic progress and on FA Suspension status, a student may appeal that decision based on mitigating circumstances that prevented from meeting SAP requirements.
+Procedures and forms for the appeal process are available online at centralaz.edu/finaid or by contacting the Financial Aid Office.